wavebeem/wavebeem.com/src/drafts/2024-10-14-js-context-managers.md

 Despite being included in the ES2015 specification, generators don't seem very popular.
 If you're unfamiliar, you can read my blog post about [generators, iterators, and iterables](/blog/2017/js-iterators/).
-The short version is, they're like a cross between functions and arrays.
+The short version is, they're like a cross between functions and arrays. `yield` is like `return` but can happen as many times as you want, since it doesn't exit the function.

 </aside>